Exhibit: Total uncertainty and your MVP

 Patterns and lessons from this research study became the five principles of Effectuation Theory.

-Developed by Saras Sarasvarthy, a professor at University of Virginia’s Darden school, it describes how expert entrepreneurs think, act, and make decisions in the initial stages of new venture creation.
-The principles are defined in the graphic below, but perhaps more importantly — they are illuminated through examples of five category-defining companies below it.
+Developed by Saras Sarasvarthy, a professor at University of Virginia’s Darden school, “effectuation logic” describes how expert entrepreneurs think, act, and make decisions in the initial stages of new venture creation.
+The five principles are defined in the graphic below, but perhaps more importantly — they are illuminated through examples of five category-defining companies below it.

 Expert founders learned to navigate WITH uncertainty by choosing what they control rather than attempting to predict specific outcomes.
 In doing so, they eventually find the “end of the wilderness” and started “building roads and using their maps” to make their business expand and grow to how we know them today.

-The five principles are not classic business strategy, moats, or prescriptive advice.
-They are approaches that rely on situational awareness to make decisions that compound toward bigger successes.
+The five principles are not classic business strategy, competitive moats, or prescriptive advice.
+They are approaches that rely on a founder applying their situational awareness to make decisions that compound toward increasingly larger successes.

 Illustrating the Effectuation Theory with real world examples

-We collected stories Loom (Bird in Hand), DropBox (Affordable Loss), Starbucks (Pilot the Plane), Shopify (Crazy Quilt) and Slack (Lemonade) to the illustrate the five Effectuation principles.
+We collected stories from well known startup successes: Loom (Bird in Hand), DropBox (Affordable Loss), Starbucks (Pilot the Plane), Shopify (Crazy Quilt) and Slack (Lemonade) to the illustrate the five Effectuation Theory principles.

 Loom (Bird in Hand)